jscott22/doom-theme-generator/README.md

 ``python doom-theme-generator.py <colorscheme_file> <name_of_the_theme>``

-Move the generated theme to your doom-themes instalation directory
+Move the generated theme to your doom-themes installation directory
 ``mv doom-<name_of_the_theme>-theme.el path/to/your/doom-themes``